 Now Showing lists independent and foreign films on their first theatrical run in the United States.

-We focus on truly independent releases — not “indie-style” productions from major studio subsidiaries.
+We focus on truly independent releases -

 Our goal is clarity about what independence means in theatrical distribution.

-We consolidate the essential information that’s otherwise scattered:
+We consolidate the essential information:

 what’s playing now, each film’s official website, and where to get tickets.

-The info can be found here on the website, or can be sent directly to your inbox once a week.
+The info can be found on the website,

 Questions?